Rafi Usmani: Background and early life

 Muḥammad Rafi Usmani was born on 21 July 1936 into the Usmani family of Deoband, in British India, in a town called Deoband.
 He was named Muḥammad Rafī by Ashraf Ali Thanwi.
-Usmāni's father Muhammad Shafi Deobandi was a Grand Mufti of Darul Uloom Deoband and one of the pioneer figures of Pakistan Movement.
-Islamic scholar Muhammad Taqi Usmani is his younger brother.
+Usmāni's father Muhammad Shafi was a Grand Mufti of Darul Uloom Deoband and one of the pioneer figures of Pakistan Movement.
+Islamic scholar Taqi Usmani is his younger brother.